iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 1 reviews"/>
 </p>

+> We do not need another political app.
+Please reframe from using this fake app.<br> :date: __2020-11-08 07:41:48__

+> Not useful<br> :date: __2020-11-07 04:41:14__

+> I had this app for several months and I have never got a notice and I have been to the hospital several times.
+I think this app is a waste of time and space.
+I have deleted it.<br> :date: __2020-11-06 16:46:41__

 > This is a scam to get your personal information.<br> :date: __2020-10-28 14:11:44__